 Each of our ISDA Master Agreements contains provisions under which we are required to fully collateralize our obligations under the interest rate swap instrument if at any point the fair value of the interest rate swap represents a liability greater than the minimum transfer amount contained within our agreements.
-We were also required to post initial collateral upon execution of certain of our interest rate swaps transactions.
+We were also required to post initial collateral upon execution of certain of our interest rate swap transactions.
 If we breach any of these provisions we will be required to settle our obligations under the agreements at their termination values.
-As of March 31, 2010 and December 31, 2009, the fair value of our interest rate swaps in a liability position related to these agreements was \$28.4 million and \$14.7 million, respectively.
-We had agency securities with fair values of \$29.5 million and \$15.4 million, and cash equivalents of \$22.2 million and \$10.2 million, or \$51.7 million and \$25.6 million in total agency securities and cash and cash equivalents, pledged as collateral against our interest rate swaps as of March 31, 2010 and December 31, 2009, respectively.
-Termination values totaled \$29.8 million and \$15.4 million as of March 31, 2010 and December 31, 2009, respectively, which includes accrued interest.